tchiotludo/akhq/README.md

     # Header configuration (reverse proxy)
     header-auth:
       user-header: x-akhq-user # mandatory (the header name that will contain username)
-      groups-header: x-akhq-group # optional (the header name that will contains groups separated by coma `,`)
+      groups-header: x-akhq-group # optional (the header name that will contain groups separated by groups-header-separator)
+      groups-header-separator: , # optional (separator, defaults to ',')
-      users: # optional, the users list allow, if empty we only rely on `groups-header`
+      users: # optional, the users list to allow, if empty we only rely on `groups-header`
         - username: header-user # username matching the `user-header` value
           groups: # list of group for current users
             - topic-reader